adeelsohailahmed/library-management-system/README.md

 9. View, Edit, or Remove details of an individual member.

 ## Technical Details
 Front-end written using HTML5, CSS3, JavaScript, jQuery, and BootStrap 4.
+Used AJAX for Input Validation and for presenting dynamic options.
+Also used DataTables to allow users to search the book listings with flexibility.

 Back-end written in pure PHP (without using any PHP framework).
+Used PHPMailer to send account activation emails.
+Used MySQL database, and PDO to query the database.
+Also used GoodReads API to display reviews and additional information about any book.

 Works in both PHP 5.6 and PHP 7.

 The project tries to mimic a simple Model-View-Controller (MVC) architecture.